rackerlabs/support-how-to/content/rackspace-metrics/rackspace-metrics-faq.md

 #### How much does Rackspace Metrics cost?

-Rackspace Metrics is available at no charge.
+Rackspace Metrics is free for all Rackspace customers with Cloud or Dedicated accounts during the EAP.
+The UA launch date and pricing will be determined this year.

 #### How can I get support?